 by Mark McLaughlin

-Because I’ve written many Cthulhu Mythos stories, people often ask me questions about the creator of the Mythos, Howard Phillips Lovecraft.
-They usually know that he was an author from an earlier time and that his fiction is still fairly popular.
-They often ask which of his stories are the best ones to read to get a better understanding of his work.
-Launching into Lovecraft’s work for the first time can be daunting, since his tales are set in such an elaborate fictional universe.
+Because I’ve written so many Cthulhu Mythos stories over the years, people ask me questions about the creator of the Mythos, Howard Phillips Lovecraft.
+They may already know that he was an author from an earlier time (he was born in 1890 and died in 1937) and that his fiction is still being enjoyed by readers of classic horror and dark fantasy fiction.
+They ask which of his stories are the best ones to read to gain a better understanding of his work.
+“Where do I begin?” they ask.
+Launching into Lovecraft’s work for the first time can be daunting, since his tales are set in an elaborate fictional universe.

 Discovering the works of H.P.
 Lovecraft is like finding a yellowed treasure map stuck in a dusty old book.
 The more you study it, the more you find yourself wondering: Could this be real?
 Have I come across something truly magical?